Frequently Asked Questions: School Transportation

 The Calculation for State Transportation Aid, Line 36, backs out the cost for ineligible miles by only multiplying the cost per mile (Line 35) by the eligible miles (Line 29).

-What is the “less than one mile 12%” rule?
+What is the "no appreciable cost" rule?

 What is it “costing” the district in eligible costs to transport students living less than one mile from school?